 Therefore, the main radiation components at L2 consist of: Galactic cosmic rays, solar particle events and solar and Jovian electrons.

-In the early stages of the mission, the dominant radiation source was Jovian electrons, characterised by a energetic population and a 13-month synodic year modulation.
+In the early stages of the mission, the dominant radiation source was Galactic Cosmic Rays, which were at the highest level ever recorded at launch, due to the record depth of solar minimum, supplemented by Jovian electrons, characterised by a energetic population and a 13-month synodic year modulation.

 Figure 4.3.
-SREM calibrated count rates in three counters (TC1, TC2 and TC3), rebinned in intervals of five minutes. from the 30th of October 2009 (OD 170) to 27th March of 2011 (OD 683).
+SREM calibrated count rates in three counters (TC1, TC2 and TC3), re-binned in intervals of five minutes. from the 30th of October 2009 (OD 170) to 27th March of 2011 (OD 683).
 The slight decline of the count rates can be explained by an increased solar activity and the subsequent increase of shielding to Galactic cosmic rays.
-Several events are visble, the most conspicuous, a small proton flare, detected in OD-663 (7-8 March 2011).
+Several events are visible, the most conspicuous, a small proton flare, detected in OD-663 (7-8 March 2011).

 Weekly, calibrated plots of the Herschel SREM data and special plots of any observed proton events are available to users, provided by the SREM PI, Petteri Nieminen, using a more sophisticated analysis of the data.
 These are available at http://proteus.space.noa.gr/~srem/herschel/.
-All Herschel SREM data is subject to continuous re-processing as the algorithms used are refined and the calibration improved.
+All Herschel SREM data are subject to continuous re-processing as the algorithms used are refined and the calibration improved.